Mr Markus Nikitins

 - Management of Congenital Deformities such as Cleft Lip and Palate

 His private consultation practice is at Norwood and The Paragon Specialist Centre.
-Procedures are undertaken at Dextra Day Surgery, St Andrew's Hospital.
+Procedures are undertaken at Dextra Day Surgery and St Andrew's Hospital.

 He has been actively involved in teaching programmes locally and interstate with a special interest involving Craniofacial Plastic Surgery.